nhat1914/Data_Analysis_Project/Python - Business Review Analysis/README.md

 The **Meta Business Analysis** project demonstrates how large-scale public review data can be transformed into actionable insights.
 It showcases the **full data science pipeline** — from raw data ingestion to forecasting and recommendation generation.
+This project exemplifies the **complete data-science pipeline** — from ingestion and processing to advanced analytics, forecasting, and recommendation.
+It highlights practical skills in **data engineering, data analysis, NLP, visualization, and predictive modeling**, bridging the gap between data and actionable business intelligence.

 **Goal:** To analyse online business reviews, extract customer insights, forecast engagement trends, and build data-driven recommendation systems.